numine777/py-bazel.nvim/README.md

     library_path_marker = nil,
     -- Path marker for pip dependencies within the external directory pip_deps_marker = nil,
+    -- Path to location for the global pyright config.
+If not defined, local configs will be used global_pyright_config = nil,
     -- Root markers for Bazel build files lsp_root_markers = { "BUILD.bazel", "BUILD" },
     -- Root markers for monorepo workspace